About This Blog

 Because this blog focuses on electronics you should know that I am not “qualified” in electronics or in software development.
 I have not had any formal education in either subject, what I know I have taught (or somehow know) myself, a fact that I am neither ashamed of – nor coy about.
 However, you should also know that the lack of formal qualification does not mean I do not take it seriously, I do – I have spent a lot of time learning to use, and a lot of money buying my test gear, machines and other paraphernalia that I use, I am IMHO competent and capable, safe and responsible so in that regard I am a professional engineer so I will do my very best to be accurate and factual with my content.
 I will of course not expect you to take my word for that, you can make your own judgement about my competence and capability if you do watch or read any of my content.

 You have probably worked this out but just in case, my name is Gerry Sweeney.
 When I am not relaxing with my family and friends or doing my day job (see below), I love to find interesting ways of combining electronics and software to create new, novel or interesting things and I love to share what I learn with others.
-It’s true I am a geek – but I am also social, outgoing, I have a sense of humour, I am happy to speak about things in front of large audiences of people, I can hold a conversation about football and may other subjects that are not at all geeky and I can even talk to girls I don’t know (but don’t tell the misses!).
+It’s true I am a geek – but I am also social, outgoing, I have a sense of humour, I am happy to speak about things in front of large audiences of people, I can hold a conversation about subjects that are not at all geeky.
 Fact is though, I like to understand how the world around me works and if I can, I like to try and improve on things that need improving.
-My own worst personal trait is probably my tenacious, often blind and perhaps sometimes inappropriate desire to do something simply because someone tells me “it can’t be done” – if I think it can be done, I will probably try to do it – I will often fail, and I will openly celebrate failure, but at least I will try.
+My own worst personal trait is probably my tenacious, often blind desire to do something simply because someone tells me “it can’t be done” – if I think it can be done, I will probably try to do it – I will often fail, and I will openly celebrate failure, but at least I will try.

 I grew up in Willesden in London, UK.
 From a very young age (maybe as young as 7) I was messing with electrical stuff.
-At that time the way we got music on demand was with a record player – I made my own record player by connecting an old Garrard (white bakerlite) record deck to an old valve (tube for you US folk) reel–to-reel tape recorder – I was only 7 or 8 years old and seeing that work got me hooked – I also electrocuted myself doing that when my mum was not looking – I learned a valuable lesson that day!
+At that time the way we got music on demand was with a record player – I made my own record player by connecting an old record deck to an old valve reel–to-reel tape recorder – I was only 7 or 8 years old and seeing that work got me hooked – I also electrocuted myself doing that when my mum was not looking – I learned a valuable lesson that day!

-For some reason that none of my family (me included) can explain, I had an overly natural competence when it came to practical, mechanical and electrical things that was somehow there, and this was very obviously present (so my folks and family tell me) from a very early age – I seemed to easily understand, I could establish facts I did not know by using facts that I did know to join the dots, and had a high rate of success of getting to the right answer (or maybe it was just me thinking that!).
-My ability to easily comprehend and physically do stuff was so natural and was driven by very strong and inbuilt intuition.
-By the time I was in my early teens I was that go-to person to fix anything from TV’s, HiFi, watches, domestic appliances, cars, bikes, engines, house and even commercial electrics, burglar alarms, telephones, CB and amateur radio, video game and slot machines and computers, basically if it was electrical or mechanical and I could take it apart and fix it – I did.
-I eventually get tired of being the “free community repair man” so I stopped fixing TV’s and turned my attention to a career instead – bizarrely and to the surprise of many that knew me – I did not take up a career in electronics, I did try for a while but no one would interview me without that engineering degree 🙁
+For some reason that none of my family (me included) can explain, I had a natural afinity with mechanical and electrical things that was somehow there naturally, and this was present (so my folks and family tell me) from a very early age – I seemed to easily understand, I could establish facts I did not know by using facts that I did know and experimenting to join the dots, and had a high rate of success of finding the right answer.
+By the time I was in my early teens I was that go-to person to fix anything from TV’s, HiFi, watches, domestic appliances, cars, bikes, engines, house electrics, burglar alarms, telephones, CB and amateur radio, video game and slot machines and computers, basically if it was electrical or mechanical and I could take it apart and fix it – I did.
+I eventually got tired of being the “free community repair man” so I stopped fixing TV’s and turned my attention to a career instead – bizarrely and to the surprise of many that knew me – I did not take up a career in electronics.

-By the time computers were popularising, its far to say that my understanding of electronics lead me to computing because there was an obvious connection, my first computer was a Sinclair ZX81, I was still at school, I was 15 and while my friends were typing programs into their own ZX81 from a listing in a computer magazine, I was soldering TTL chips into my ZX81 to make it program EPROM’s and wondering how that magical UCLA chip in there worked – no one really understood why I used to do that stuff and sadly, Willesden not being a Silicon Valley hotspot and the Internet did not exist so it was difficult to share experiences and network with like-minded people to learn more – I had to figure it out on my own.
-To feed the desire to share what I was doing, my parents and sisters were often forced to listen to me tell them “look what I have done” – of course they really did not understand – still it was nice of them to smile, nod and play along for me… thankfully for my family, I do have some great like-minded friends and of course thanks to the power of the internet and youtube there are many people I don’t know with who I share this interest with.
+By the time computers were becoming popular, its far to say that my understanding of electronics lead me to computing because there was an obvious connection, my first computer was a Sinclair ZX81, I was still at school, I was 15 and while my friends were typing programs into their own ZX81 from a listing in a computer magazine, I was soldering TTL chips into my ZX81 to make it program EPROM’s and wondering how that magical UCLA chip in there worked – no one really understood why I used to do that stuff and sadly, my home town not being a Silicon Valley hotspot, it was difficult to share experiences and network with like-minded people to learn more – I had to figure it out on my own.
+I do have some great like-minded friends and of course thanks to the power of the internet and youtube there are many people I don’t know with who I share this interest with.